 Roles and users

 When you click on a role, you will be taken to the list of users in that role.
-From this screen we can see that in this instance the role currently has only one member: David.
+From this screen we can see that in this instance the role currently has only one member: Lara.
 From here we can add and remove members from this particular role.

 When you invite a new team member to Beacon you will be able to choose which roles they are a part of.
 Members can belong to multiple roles: That's totally fine!
 It often makes sense for members to have access to lots of different things.